enricguso/guso_interspeech25/README.md

 # guso-interspeech25
-This software allow to reproduce our Interspeech 2025 submission.
+This software allows to reproduce our Interspeech 2025 submission.

 Feel free to reach out to any of the following authors if needed: